pythonhealthdatascience/stars-reproduce-allen-2020/README.md

 <!-- Status badge indicating whether CITATION file is still valid via GitHub action-->
 [![Valid CITATION.cff](https://github.com/pythonhealthdatascience/stars-reproduce-allen-2020/actions/workflows/cff_validation.yaml/badge.svg)](https://github.com/pythonhealthdatascience/stars-reproduce-allen-2020/actions/workflows/cff_validation.yaml)

-⚠️ ***This is a test-run for STARS work package 1.
+⚠️ ***This is a test-run for STARS work package 1 using a paper that Tom Monks was involved with.
 It was created to help us test out the reproduction protocol and guide creation of the [template repository](https://github.com/pythonhealthdatascience/stars_reproduction_template).*** ⚠️

 This repository forms part of work package 1 on the NIHR-funded project STARS: Sharing Tools and Artefacts for Reproducible Simulations.
 It assesses the computational reproducibility of:

-> Allen, M., Bhanji, A., Willemsen, J., Dudfield, S., Logan, S., & Monks, T. **A simulation modelling toolkit for organising outpatient dialysis services during the COVID-19 pandemic**. *PLoS One* 15, 8 (2020). https://doi.org/10.1371%2Fjournal.pone.0237628.
+> Allen, M., Bhanji, A., Willemsen, J., Dudfield, S., Logan, S., & Monks, T. **A simulation modelling toolkit for organising outpatient dialysis services during the COVID-19 pandemic**. *PLoS One* 15, 8 (2020). <https://doi.org/10.1371%2Fjournal.pone.0237628>

 ## Website